 The maintenance box stores ink that you flush from the system during print head cleaning.
 When an ink cartridge is expended, or the maintenance box is at the end of its service life, you need to replace it.
 The most common printer maintenance boxes are Epson and Lexmark.

 It’s crucial to pay attention to the maintenance of your printer, as ignoring the alerts can potentially cause severe wear and tear.
 Maintaining the parts inside your printer avoids permanent damage and the need for replacement.
 Don’t have the bandwidth to get to printer maintenance regularly?
-Check out our flexible support options for your printer maintenance needs.
+Check out our blog on troubleshooting your printer or discover flexible support options for your printer maintenance needs.

 How to Choose the Best Office Equipment for Your Financial Institution